opencord/cord/docs/quickstart_physical.md

 The compute node will boot, register with MAAS, and then be shut off.
 After this is complete an entry for the node will be in the MAAS UI at `http://head-node-ip-address:5240/MAAS/#/nodes`.
-It will be given a random hostname made up, in the Canonical way, of a adjective and an noun, such as `popular-feast.cord.lab`. *The name will be different for every deployment.* The new node will be in the `New` state.
+It will be given a random hostname, in the Canonical way, of a adjective and an noun, such as `popular-feast.cord.lab`. *The name will be different for every deployment.* The new node will be in the `New` state.